misol1/cmdgfx/README.md

 - \- E  Wait for key press after error

 Input/timing (cmdgfx_input prefered):
-- \- k  Return keys (in ERRORLEVEL, and in EL.dat if server on and o/O flag set)
+- \- k  Return keys (in ERRORLEVEL, and in EL.dat if server on and O flag set)
 -   K  As above, but not persistent, and will *wait* for key press
-- \- m[i]  Return input (mouse/key) info (in ERRORLEVEL, and in EL.dat if server on and o/O flags set).
+- \- m[i]  Return input (mouse/key) info (in ERRORLEVEL, and in EL.dat if server on and O flag set).
 Set i to wait max i ms. Format of bit pattern: kkkkkkkkuyyyyyyyyxxxxxxxxxWwrlM where M=1 if mouse event, l=left click, r=right click, w/W=mouse wheel up/down, x/y=mouse coordinates, u=key up, k is keycode (0=no key)
 - \- M[i]  As above, but reports mouse move even if no mouse key pressed
 - \- u  Also send keyboard UP events for m and M flags
-- \- wi  Wait i ms after each frame
 - \- Wi  Wait up to i ms after each frame (use for smooth frame rate)
-- \- z  Enable sleeping wait (for w and W flag).
+- \- z  Enable sleeping wait (for W flag).
 Uses less CPU but less smooth

 Output:
 -  c:x,y,w,h,format,i  Capture buffer to file, as capture-i.gxy (i starts at 0 and increases).
 0-6 params.
 Format=0 for txt format.
 Last param can force i